gimoonnam/gimoonnam.github.io/_posts/ImageProcessing/2020-07-03-3A-initiation.md

 ## How to define contrast?

-  * The complexity of the autofocus algorithm depends on the method to define the contrast, which is differene from company to company
+  * The complexity of the autofocus algorithm depends on the method to define the contrast, which is different from company to company
   * <span style="color:blue"> **Canny Edge Detection**  </span>: one basic method for assigning a contrast value, available in **OpenCV**.